rl1987/trickster.dev/tricksterblog/content/post/lesser-known-parts-of-python-standard-library.md

 This is mathematically incorrect and a deal breaker for some applications, such as those dealing with money.
 To address this problem, Python ships `decimal` module that allows us represent decimal numbers as Python objects with operator overloading.
-Computations are adjusted so that we get we get the correct result (within a configurable level of precision):
+Computations are adjusted so that we get the correct result (within a configurable level of precision):

 ```